leanprover/fp-lean/functional-programming-lean/src/monad-transformers/transformers.md

 # A Monad Construction Kit

-Monad transformers add a new effect to an existing monad.
+`ReaderT` is far from the only useful monad transformer.
-Many interesting monads can be built from the composition of existing monad transformers, removing the obligation to define the monad from scratch.
+This section describes a number of additional transformers.
-A monad transformer consists of the following:
+Each monad transformer consists of the following:
  1. A definition or datatype `T` that takes a monad as an argument.
-    It should have a type like `(Type u → Type v) → Type u → Type (max u v)`, though it may accept additional arguments prior to the monad.
+    It should have a type like `(Type u → Type v) → Type u → Type v`, though it may accept additional arguments prior to the monad.
  2. A `Monad` instance for `T m` that relies on an instance of `Monad m`.
 This enables the transformed monad to be used as a monad.
  3. A `MonadLift` instance that translates actions of type `m α` into actions of type `T m α`, for arbitrary monads `m`.
 This enables actions from the underlying monad to be used in the transformed monad.

 Furthermore, the `Monad` instance for the transformer should obey the contract for `Monad`, at least if the underlying `Monad` instance does.
 In addition, `monadLift (pure x)` should be equivalent to `pure x` in the transformed monad, and `monadLift` should distribute over `bind` so that `monadLift (x >>= f)` is the same as `monadLift x >>= fun y => monadLift (f y)`.

-Many monad transformers additionally define type classes that describe the actual effects available in the monad.
+Many monad transformers additionally define type classes in the style of `MonadReader` that describe the actual effects available in the monad.
 This can provide more flexibility: it allows programs to be written that rely only on an interface, and don't constrain the underlying monad to be implemented by a given transformer.
 The type classes are a way for programs to express their requirements, and monad transformers are a convenient way to meet these requirements.